coronis-computing/heightmap_interpolation/Readme.md

 python setup.py install
 ```

-Note that it requires python3.7 to run.
+Note that it requires python >= 3.10 to run.

 If you prefer to install it in a virtual environment:

 ```
-python3.7 -m venv venv
+python3.10 -m venv venv
 source venv/bin/activate
 pip install --upgrade pip
 pip install .